SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

         This method returns an event listener stream for the specified <code>eventName</code>.
 This object is an <a href="https://jakearchibald.com/2017/async-iterators-and-generators/">asyncIterable</a> which can be consumed with a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of">for-await-of loop</a>.
       </p>
       <p>
-        See <a href="basic-usage">basic usage guide</a> for examples of how to consume listener streams.
+        See <a href="/docs/basic-usage">basic usage guide</a> for examples of how to consume listener streams.
 For more advanced usage, see <a href="https://github.com/SocketCluster/stream-demux#usage">StreamDemux</a> (this is the library which Asyngular uses to implement listener streams).
       </p>
     </td>
   </tr>